funkyfourier/eris35-speakermount/README.md

 ![Fastener with internal washer](https://raw.githubusercontent.com/funkyfourier/eris35-speakermount/master/images/speakermount-fastener_small.jpg)

-If you do so, I recommend to add an extra layer to implement sacrifical briding, as explained in [this video by Maker's Muse](https://youtu.be/RPijCjz9G1w?t=117).
+If you do so, I recommend to add an extra layer on top of the washer to implement sacrifical briding, as explained in [this video by Maker's Muse](https://youtu.be/RPijCjz9G1w?t=117).
 He does it in CAD, but I just did it directly in Prusa Slicer, although a bit cumbersome.

 ![Fastener in slicer with sacrificial support](https://raw.githubusercontent.com/funkyfourier/eris35-speakermount/master/images/speakermount-fastener-slicer.png)